 This is the most common variety used by the USDA as the standard for fresh cranberries and cranberries used for juice.
 This variety is bright red.

-Smaller than the American, this variety is eaten less often than other varieties.
+Smaller than the American cranberry, this variety is eaten less often than other varieties.
 It is primarily used for ornamental purposes.

 This variety is used for jellies, jams, and sauces.
-It is also used as an ornamental.
+It is also used in an ornamental fashion.

-Fall means apple-picking, pumpkin carving, hot-mulled cider, and an abundance of cranberries.
-We hope you’ll enjoy our own abundance of cranberry recipes to share at the table with family and friends.
+We hope you’ll enjoy our abundance of cranberry recipes to share at the table with family and friends.

 Check out our bushel of cranberry recipes!